xiaohan2012/xiaohan2012.github.io/_posts/2015-09-22-pgm-4-message-passing.md

 $$ P(\mathbf{X}) = \sum\limits_i \alpha_T^i $$

 Viterbi decoding can be done via MAP inference, replacing \\(\sum\\) with \\( \max\\) and keep the back pointers.

+**Q**: How to view this procedure in terms of junction tree algorithm?